 M.F.A. and Certificate

-An applicant to the Directing department should submit an application that includes a resumé, a statement of artistic purpose, three professional letters of recommendation, and an academic transcript.
+An applicant to the Directing program should submit an application that includes a resumé, a statement of artistic purpose, three professional letters of recommendation, and an academic transcript.
 The artistic statement must be no more than 2 pages in length, 12 pt, double-spaced.
 The resumé should list plays directed, roles played, and any other artistically significant experiences and accomplishments.
 An applicant is considered for an interview only if the resumé indicates two years or more of professional directing experience since college graduation, although in rare cases exceptions may be made.
 The Admissions Committee thoroughly reviews all applications.
 From this review, selected candidates are invited for an interview, for which the preparation of a selected topic or project idea may be requested.
-All interviews are conducted online via Zoom.
+Information about the interview preparation will be communicated to you via email instructions.
+All interviews will be conducted online via Zoom in January 2024.

 Neither oral nor written critiques of individual applications, interviews, or auditions are provided by faculty or staff involved in the admissions process.
 The deliberations of the Admissions Committee are confidential.